tw-in-js/twind/docs/shim.md

 > Allows to copy-paste tailwind examples.
 This feature can be used together with your favorite framework without any additional setup.

 The `twind/shim` module allows for the use of the `class` attribute for tailwind rules.
 If such a rule is detected, the corresponding CSS rule is created and injected into the stylesheet dynamically.
-The default `shim` export is intended for [client-side](#client-side-dynamic-extraction) usage and, without configuration, utilizes the default `tw` instance.
-For [server-side](#server-side-static-extraction) usage, `twind/shim/server` exports a special flavor of `shim` that will parse and update a static HTML string while collecting the style rules into a sheet for further usage in your respective framework.
+The default `twind/shim` export is intended for [client-side](#client-side-dynamic-extraction) usage and, without configuration, utilizes the default/global `tw` instance.
+For [server-side](#server-side-static-extraction) usage, `twind/shim/server` exports a dedicated `shim` function that will parse and update a static HTML string while collecting the style rules into a sheet for further usage in your respective framework.

 There is _no need for `tw`_ but it can be used on the same elements as well.
 All twind syntax features like [grouping](./grouping.md) are supported.
 See [example/shim.html](https://github.com/tw-in-js/twind/blob/main/example/shim.html) for a full example.